Automattic/gutenberg-ramp/README.md

 **Why is a post type disabled (greyed out) at Settings > Writing?**

-If you're seeing something greyed out, it means the `ramp_for_gutenberg_load_gutenberg()` function is already in your theme functions.php.
+If you're seeing something greyed out, it means the `gutenberg_ramp_load_gutenberg()` function is already in your theme functions.php.
 If you want to use the wp-admin UI, remove the conflicting function from your functions.php file.

 **Why are some post types are not showing up on the settings screen?**

 Post types that are not compatible with Gutenberg will not show up.
-If you think you have found a false negative (posts in that post type DO work with Gutenberg, when Ramp plugin is deactivated) please report it as an issue on [GitHub here.](https://github.com/Automattic/ramp-for-gutenberg)
+If you think you have found a false negative (posts in that post type DO work with Gutenberg, when Ramp plugin is deactivated) please report it as an issue on [GitHub here.](https://github.com/Automattic/gutenberg-ramp)

 **Why are the changes I'm making in functions.php are not showing up on the next pageload?**